Ottawa's Dabrowski, partner Routliffe reach U.S. Open women's doubles final | CBC Sports

 Dabrowski and Routliffe won 62 per cent of their first serves and converted seven of nine breakpoint opportunities.

-Dabrowski, who has won pair of Grand Slam titles in mixed doubles, has never won a women's double title at a major event.
+Dabrowski, who has won a pair of Grand Slam titles in mixed doubles, has never won a women's doubles title at a major event.

+The pair will face Germany's Laura Siegemund and Vera Zvonareva of Russia in Sunday's final at Arthur Ashe Stadium.